We sell, deliver and install climate control equipment throughout the Republic of Moldova

 8

-Volume, litres
+Volume, l

 Maximum pressure, bar